-The phase retrieval problem consists in estimating the phase of a complex-valued function from measurements of its modulus and additional a priori information.
-It is of fundamental importance in numerous areas of applied physics and engineering1-8 and has been studied for over 40 years (see Refs.
-9-11 and the references therein).
-Historically, the roots of the problem can be traced back to 1892: In a letter to A. Michelson, Lord Rayleigh stated that the continuous phase retrieval problem in interferometry was, in general, impossible to solve without a priori information on the symmetry of the data.
+The phase retrieval problem consists of estimating the phase of a complex-valued function from measurements of its modulus and additional $a\ priori$ information.
+It is of fundamental importance in numerous areas of applied physics and engineering ^{1-8} and has been studied for over forty years (see^{9-11} and the references therein).
+Historically, the roots of the problem can be traced back to 1892: in a letter to A. Michelson, Lord Rayleigh stated that the continuous phase retrieval problem in interferometry was in general impossible to solve without $a\ priori$ information on the symmetry of the data.12

 As in many inverse problems, a common formulation of the phase retrieval problem is to seek as a solution any function that is consistent with the measurements as well as with a priori constraints.
-The Gerchberg-Saxton algorithm, as well as its descendent in the form of the error reduction algorithm, was the first widely used numerical scheme to solve this type of problem.
-While its intrinsic mechanism is clear physically-it consists of alternating backsubstitutions of known information in the spatial and Fourier domains-it was not initially understood mathematically.
+The Gerchberg-Saxton algorithm13 and its descendent in the form of the error reduction algorithm14 was the first widely used numerical scheme to solve this type of problem.
+While its intrinsic mechanism is clear physically - it consists of alternating back-substitutions of known information in the spatial and Fourier domains - it was not initially understood mathematically.
 In particular, failure of convergence and stagnation of the iterates away from solution points were observed from the outset but lacked a sound mathematical explanation.
-In the early 1980s, with the work of Youla and Webb and others,16-18 the application of Brègman's method of successive projections to the recovery of a signal described by convex constraints generated considerable interest in the signal recovery community; see Refs.
-20-23 and the extensive lists of references therein.
+In the early 1980s, with the work of Youla15 and others, ^{16-18} the application of Bregman's method of successive projections19 to the recovery a signal described by convex constraints generated considerable interest in the signal recovery community; see20-23 and the extensive lists of references therein.
 It was natural to seek to embed other iterative methods in this powerful projection framework.
-Thus the informal use of cyclic projections in the presence of nonconvex sets appears in several places in the literature.24-27 In Ref.
-28, the error reduction algorithm (loosely called the Gerchberg-Saxton algorithm there) was revealed as such an algorithm, featuring a nonconvex magnitude constraint in the underlying signal space.
-This study (see also the follow-up paper) gave insightful geometrical interpretations of the stagnation problem as well as of other aspects of the error reduction iterative procedure.
-A local convergence statement for the general nonconvex projection method was then proposed in Ref.
-30 and followed in Ref.
-31 by a more formal analysis based on the theory of multivalued projections (see also Ref.
-32 for a tutorial review of these two papers, and Ref.
-33 for further developments).
-Another approach to the convergence question was proposed in Refs.
-34 and 35, based on the projection theory for convex sets.
-To extend this theory to the nonconvex setting, the authors require the projection operators to be single valued.
-Unfortunately, there is no known example of a nonconvex set for which the projection operator is single valued (see Remark 3.10).
-Indeed, the projections in the phase retrieval problem are inherently multivalued: In Ref.
-38, the projection operator is precisely identified with the multivalued subdifferential of a related nonsmooth error metric.
-A smooth approximation to the projection operator is presented in Ref.
-39 together with results on the local convergence of iterative methods for minimizing a corresponding smooth error metric.
+Thus, the informal use of cyclic projections in the presence of nonconvex sets appears in several places in the literature.
+24-27 In, 28 the error reduction algorithm (loosely called the Gerchberg-Saxton algorithm there) was revealed as such an algorithm, featuring a nonconvex magnitude constraint in the underlying signal space.
+This study (see also the follow-up paper29) gave insightful geometrical interpretations of the stagnation problem as well as of other aspects of the error reduction iterative procedure.
+A local convergence statement for the general nonconvex projection method was then proposed in 30 and followed in31 by a more formal analysis based on the theory of multi-valued projections (see also32 for a tutorial review of these two papers, and33 for further developments).
+Another approach to the convergence question was proposed in^{34,35} based on the projection theory for convex sets.
+To extend this theory to the nonconvex setting, the authors require the projection operators to be single-valued.36 Unfortunately, there is no known example of a nonconvex set for which the projection operator is single-valued (see Remark 3.10).
+Indeed, the projections in the phase retrieval problem are inherently multi-valued: in38 the projection operator is precisely identified with the multi-valued subdifferential of a related nonsmooth error metric.
+A smooth approximation to the projection operator is presented in39 together with results on the local convergence of iterative methods for minimizing a corresponding smooth error metric.